 The Virginia Rail Express operates two commuter rail lines: one from Manassas and the other from Fredericksburg to Union Station in Washington, D.C.
 Five stations are located in Fairfax County: Lorton and Franconia/Springfield on the Fredericksburg line and Backlick Road, Rolling Road and Burke Centre on the Manassas line.
 All Fairfax County VRE stations offer park-and-ride lots.

 Amtrak is the national passenger rail service between Union Station in Washington, D.C., and major eastern cities, with connections to other areas.
 Auto ferry service (the AutoTrain) is available from Lorton, Virginia to Sanford, Florida.
+You can also take Amtrak's Northeast Regional line from parts of Southern Virginia (such as Lynchburg or Norfolk) straight to Burke Centre in Fairfax County.

 Use any of these links to find information on the different transportation options offered to individuals coming to Fairfax County and the Capital Region.